Sukashitrochus lyallensis

-Sukashitrochus lyallensis is a species of minute sea snail, a marine gastropod mollusc in the family Scissurellidae.
+Sukashitrochus lyallensis is a species of small sea snail, a marine gastropod mollusc in the family Scissurellidae.

 Habitat

 Sukashitrochus lyallensis is generally found in New Zealand.
 It is found in water up to a depth of 240 m.

 Shell description

 At 1.5 mm in height and 1.8 mm in width, its shell is larger than Sinezona iota and Sinezona laques.